fadushin/esp8266/micropython/daemons/README.md

 * `utcp_server.py` -- provides basic TCP networking layer of abstraction
 * `http_file_handler.py` -- a file handler for the `uhttpd` server
 * `http_api_handler.py` -- a handler for servicing REST-ful APIs
-* `stats_api_handler` -- a handler instance used to service run-time statistics about the device
+* `stats_api_handler` -- an APU handler used to service run-time statistics about the device

-This module relies on the `ulog.py` facility, defined in the [logging](/micropython/logging) area of this repository.
+This module relies on the `ulog` facility, defined in the [logging](/micropython/logging) area of this repository.

 There is currently no `upip` support for this package.

 ## Loading Modules

 Some of the modules in this package require significant amounts of RAM to load and run.
-While you can run these modules by loading them on the Micropython file system and allowing the runtime to compile the source modules for you, it is recommended to either burn the modules into your formware (a rather involved process, and recommended for production), or to compile to bytcode and load the generated `.mpy` files (recommended for development), which will decrease the memory footprint of your application using these modules.
-You can acquire `mpy-cross` tool which will compile micro python source modules to bytecode, by installing and building the micro python source project, as described [here](https://github.com/micropython/micropython/tree/master/esp8266)
+While you can run these modules by loading them on the Micropython file system and allowing the runtime to compile the source modules for you, it is recommended to either freeze the modules in your firmware (a rather involved process, and recommended for production), or to compile to bytcode and load the generated `.mpy` files (recommended for development), which will decrease the memory footprint of your application using these modules.
+You can acquire the `mpy-cross` tool which will compile micro python source modules to bytecode, by installing and building the micro python source project, as described [here](https://github.com/micropython/micropython/tree/master/esp8266)

-This package includes a `make` file (`Makefile`), which you can use to generate `.mpy` files.
-Loading the generated bytecode files, instead of the python files, will reduce memory overhead during the development process.
+Once you have the `mpy-cross` tool built, you can use the supplied `Makefile` to generate `.mpy` files.
+Loading the generated bytecode files, instead of the python files, will reduce memory overhead during the development process of your application.

 > Note.
 The Makefile assumes the presence of `mpy-cross` in your executable path.